Shanfan/shanfanhuang.com/README.md

 You can preview the production build with `npm run preview`.

 ## Speed Insights

-Once deployed on Vercel, you can benefit from [Speed Insights](https://vercel.com/docs/concepts/speed-insights) simply by navigating to Vercel's dashboard, clicking on the 'Speed Insights' tab, and enabling the product.
+Check [Speed Insights](https://vercel.com/docs/concepts/speed-insights) by navigating to Vercel's dashboard, clicking on the 'Speed Insights' tab, and enabling the product.

-You will get data once your application will be re-deployed and will receive visitors.
+You will get data once your application is re-deployed and receives visitors.